 While the fixed working hours at the office may have grated and your employer may be offering a flexi-time arrangement now, that doesn’t mean you should take advantage of it.

-When you have set working hours, it provides a ready structure for your day.
+Set working hours provide a ready structure for your day.
 This matches what you’ve been accustomed to already.
 Also, it makes the transition feel a little more like a normal workday than it would otherwise.

 Trust us, trying to get work done in the late afternoon or the evening is no picnic!